tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/01-Setup-Dev-Environment.md

 ## Setup IDE

-TLS-Anvil is mainly developed in IntelliJ IDEA and Netbeans (?).
+TLS-Anvil was mainly developed in IntelliJ IDEA and Netbeans.
+Since IDEA offers a deeper JUnit integration, the following section explain a basic IDEA setup.

 ### IDEA

-1. Open the TLS-Testsuite Project in IntelliJ
+1. Open the TLS-Testsuite Project (`pom.xml`) in IntelliJ
 1. Open the `Project Structure` -> `Module` Menu.
 1. Add the `TLS-Test-Framework` (`TLS-Test-Framework/pom.xml`) as new Module
-1. If TLS-Attacker and TLS-Scanner are not installed in your maven repository
+1. If you want or need to modify TLS-Attacker and TLS-Scanner as well:
     1. Add `TLS-Attacker` (`Dependencies/TLS-Attacker/pom.xml`) as new Module
     1. Add `TLS-Scanner` (`Dependencies/TLS-Scanner/pom.xml`) as new Module